envytools/envytools/docs/hw/gpu.rst

 cards, while the revised NV03, known as NV03T, is used in RIVA 128 ZX.
 NV03 supports AGP 1x and a maximum of 4MB of VRAM, while NV03T supports AGP 2x and 8MB of VRAM.
 NV03T also increased number of slots in PFIFO cache.
-These GPUs were also manufactured by SFS-Thomson and bear the code name of STG-3000.
+These GPUs were also manufactured by SGS-Thomson and bear the code name of STG-3000.

 The pci vendor id is 0x12d2.
 The pci device ids are: